 As the age of true consumer VR dawns, so too does a new age of consumer-focused VR coverage.
 At UploadVR we’ve always been dedicated to providing the most exhaustive and detailed coverage of the fast-paced and evolving VR industry, so in order to continue doing that as these technologies and experiences evolve into purchasable products, it’s up to us to help you make informed decisions.
-You’re not on the outside looking in anymore – these are devices and games that you can actually buy with your own money and use with your own time.
-Because of that, we need to shift our focus a little bit when it comes to covering some stuff, specifically games.
+You’re not on the outside looking in anymore – these are devices and experiences that you can actually buy with your own money and use with your own time.
+Because of that, we need to shift our focus a little bit when it comes to covering some stuff, specifically games and other types of VR content.

-As is customary for media publications, we’ll be producing full, detailed reviews of finished games.
-These reviews will be in addition to our existing features, interviews, previews, and editorials that we’re known for, so don’t worry about any of that content going away at all.
-But since these games are available out in the wild as finished products, it’s important that we address their quality and value to end users like yourself.
-Naturally, one of the best ways to do that, is via detailed game reviews.
+As is customary for media publications, we’ll be producing full, detailed reviews of finished games, interactive experiences/films, and other types of VR experiences.
+These reviews will be in addition to our existing features, interviews, previews, and editorials that we’re known for.
+But since VR content is available out in the wild as finished products now, it’s important that we address their quality and value to end users like yourself.
+Naturally, one of the best ways to do that, is via detailed reviews.
+As a result, unless specifically stated in a unique circumstance, Early Access titles and similarly unfinished content will not be given formal review scores.

-We’ll provide long, detailed reviews for larger games, shorter and more concise reviews for simpler games, and in many cases, even supplement the written reviews with video reviews as well.
-But across all lengths and formats of our game reviews, one constant that you’ll see is an overall Final Score attached to each and every game at the end of the review.
-These are used to serve as an overall barometer for a game’s quality, as the individual reviewer determines, but the content of the review itself should be the primary force used to guide your thoughts on the particular game.
+We’ll provide long, detailed reviews for larger apps, shorter and more concise reviews for simpler ones, and in many cases, even supplement the written reviews with video reviews as well.
+But across all lengths and formats of our reviews, one constant that you’ll see is an overall Final Score attached to each and every review at the end.
+These are used to serve as an overall barometer for a piece of content’s quality, as the individual reviewer determines, but the writing within the review itself should be the primary force used to guide your thoughts on the particular piece of content.

 Since numbers are tricky and carry a lot of baggage, we’ve put together this review score breakdown guideline on what each number means when reviewing a game at UploadVR.